-Most of the students’ second-year program consists of elective courses of individual choice relevant to the study of public policy.
+Most of the MPP students’ second-year program and MPA Fall and Spring semesters consist of elective courses of individual choice relevant to the study of public policy.
 The School provides students with information on course possibilities around the campus, and each student determines a set of courses in consultation with a faculty adviser.

 Students can choose electives from the full array of courses offered by Berkeley’s academic departments and professional schools and colleges, as well as courses taught by GSPP faculty.
 With nearly 300 degree programs, Berkeley offers opportunities for advanced study in a vast range of fields.